Bob Tisdall

 Robert Morton Newburgh Tisdall (16 May 1907 in Nuwara Eliya, Ceylon – 27 July 2004 in Nambour, Queensland, Australia) was an Irish athlete who won a gold medal in the 400-metre hurdles at the 1932 Summer Olympics in Los Angeles.

 Tisdall was raised in Nenagh, County Tipperary.
-He had run only six 400 m hurdles when he won the gold medal at the 1932 Olympic Games in a world record time of 51.7 seconds, which was not recognised under the rules of the time because he had a hit a hurdle.
+He had run only six 400 m hurdles when he won the gold medal at the 1932 Olympic Games in a world record time of 51.7 seconds, which was not recognised under the rules of the time because he had hit a hurdle.
 Later, because of the notoriety of this incident, the rules were changed and the President of the IOC, Juan Antonio Samaranch, presented Tisdall with a Waterford crystal rose bowl with the image of him knocking over the last hurdle etched into the glass.
 Though the IAAF did not recognise the record at the time, they now recognise the mark, giving Tisdall credit for setting the milestone of being the first man under 52 seconds.

 Early career

 Born in Sri Lanka to a family of Irish landed gentry, he lived on his father's plantation until the age of 5, when he returned to his family's home in Ireland.
-Following prep school at Mourne Grange, Tisdall went on to Shrewsbury School, where he won the Public Schools 440 yd, and at Gonville & Caius, Cambridge, where he won a record four events – 440 yd and 120 yd hurdles, long jump and shot put – in the annual match against Oxford.
+Following prep school at Mourne Grange, Tisdall went on to Shrewsbury School, where he won the Public Schools 440 yd, and at Gonville and Caius College, Cambridge, where he won a record four events – 440 yd and 120 yd hurdles, long jump and shot put – in the annual match against Oxford.
 This record was only equalled nearly 60 years later.
 Tisdall had a chance to compete in five events, but selected Ted Cawston to run for him in the 220 yd low hurdles so that Cawston could receive his "blue".
 Cawston justified his selection by winning the event that Tisdall had won the previous two years.

 Tisdall set South African and Canadian records in the 220 yd low hurdles in 1929, a year later setting Greek records in the same event.
 While at Cambridge in March 1932, he decided to try for a place in the Irish Olympic squad and after he ran 54.2 seconds (a record) for the Irish Championship 440 yd hurdles in June that year, the authorities agreed to let him run in his new event at the Los Angeles Olympics, where he also came eighth in the decathlon.